Gardimy/Mobile-first/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖Application deploy<a name="about-project"></a>
+# 📖Accessibility<a name="about-project"></a>

-> **Application deploy** is a starter exercise to create a portfolio website that can be used by multiple devices by listing the portfolio projects.
-And also using CSS animation makes the website more interactive.We use github page to deploy our project.
-It is based on specific settings and requirements to ensure proper structure and best practices.
+> **Accessibility** is a starter exercise to create a portfolio website that can be used by multiple devices by listing the portfolio projects.
+And also using CSS animation makes the website more interactive.We use github page to deploy our project.I implement some necessary changes to ensure that my website is accessible.It is based on specific settings and requirements to ensure proper structure and best practices.
 By cloning this repo and running `npm install` we will have a basic portfolio with properly configured linters and the correct initial file structure.
 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>